 How can we create the future together?

-Combining latest academic research with incredible objects, the exhibition looks at heritage as the building blocks of the future, through four themes:
+Combining latest academic research with incredible objects, the exhibition looked at heritage as the building blocks of the future, through four themes:

-Profusion explores what we should we pass on to future generations in an age of mass production and consumption.
+Profusion explored what we should pass on to future generations in an age of mass production and consumption.

-Diversity reflects on how diversity in nature and in cultural traditions can help people and nature cope with future uncertainty.
+Diversity reflected on how diversity in nature and in cultural traditions can help people and nature cope with future uncertainty.

-Transformation looks atheritage as something that is not fixed, but that changes over time.
+Transformation lookded at heritage as something that is not fixed, but that changes over time.

-Uncertainty considers what should we pass on to future generations, when we can’t be sure what they will want or need.
+Uncertainty considered what should we pass on to future generations, when we can’t be sure what they will want or need.

 We can’t be certain what the future will be like, but through Heritage Futures, we can at least try to ensure that the decisions we make today help provide people with the things they might need and want in the future.

-In our Heritage Futures Studio we are asking people to help us imagine, design and begin to create the future together.
+In our Heritage Futures Studio we asked people to help us imagine, design and begin to create the future together.

-Alongside the exhibition, artist Shelley Castle from Encounter Arts is creating an installation; the Human Bower, taking inspiration from the extraordinary craftwork of the Bowerbird.
+Alongside the exhibition, artist Shelley Castle from Encounter Arts created an installation; the Human Bower, she took inspiration from the extraordinary craftwork of the Bowerbird.
 These amazing birds gather, display, and exhibit the things they appear to hold of high value outside their twig constructions.

-The work will encourage conversations around what we hope the future would look like, what we could hold onto to make that happen, and what we need to let go of.
+The work encouraged conversations around what we hope the future would look like, what we could hold onto to make that happen, and what we need to let go of.